-1. It is reasonable to consider strategies in Track 1 of R.19-09-009 that support the commercialization of microgrids pursuant to SB 1339, as well as to account for the Commission's commitment toward utilizing additional technologies and activities to maintain energy grid resiliency at just and reasonable rates.

-2. It is reasonable for the Commission to consider the use of DERs, including microgrids, to increase energy service reliability during widespread outages anticipated during the 2020 fire season.

-3. It is reasonable to require PG&E, SCE, and SDG&E to collaborate and develop consistent, single line diagrams to ensure transparency, continuity, and simplicity for Rule 21 non-export storage, NEM Paired, and NEM solar interconnection procedures.

-4. It is reasonable for PG&E, SCE, and SDG&E to informally consult with key stakeholders to develop template designs and then share those designs through a technical meeting to finalize the templates for Commission approval.

-5. It is reasonable for PG&E, SCE, and SDG&E's informal consultation with key stakeholders to take no more than ten days to ensure timeliness of implementation for the 2020 wildfire season.

-6. It is reasonable to require the Commission's Energy Division to facilitate no more than two working technical meetings where PG&E, SCE, SDG&E, and stakeholders discuss the single line diagrams as well as any other forms applicable to Commission-approved interconnection applications and related tariffs.

-7. It is reasonable to require PG&E, SCE, and SDG&E to create a templatebased application process for specific behind-the-meter project types, such as:

-(a) Rule 21 non-export storage (<10 kW);

-- (b) NEM Paired storage (AC Coupled and DC coupled) (with <30 kW solar and <10 kW storage); and - (c) NEM Solar (<30 kW).
+- 1. It is reasonable to consider strategies in Track 1 of R.19-09-009 that support the commercialization of microgrids pursuant to SB 1339, as well as to account for the Commission's commitment toward utilizing additional technologies and activities to maintain energy grid resiliency at just and reasonable rates. - 2.
+It is reasonable for the Commission to consider the use of DERs, including microgrids, to increase energy service reliability during widespread outages anticipated during the 2020 fire season. - 3.
+It is reasonable to require PG&E, SCE, and SDG&E to collaborate and develop consistent, single line diagrams to ensure transparency, continuity, and simplicity for Rule 21 non-export storage, NEM Paired Storage, and NEM solar interconnection procedures. - 4.
+It is reasonable for PG&E, SCE, and SDG&E to informally consult with key stakeholders to develop template designs and then share those designs through a technical meeting to finalize the templates. - 5.
+It is reasonable for PG&E, SCE, and SDG&E's informal consultation with key stakeholders to take no more than ten days to ensure timeliness of implementation for the 2020 wildfire season. - 6.
+It is reasonable to require the Commission's Energy Division to facilitate no more than two working technical meetings where PG&E, SCE, SDG&E, and stakeholders discuss the single line diagrams as well as any other forms applicable to Commission-approved interconnection applications and related tariffs. - 7.
+It is reasonable to require PG&E, SCE, and SDG&E to create a template-based application process for specific behind-the-meter project types, such as: - (a) Rule 21 non-export storage (<10 kW); - (b) NEM Paired storage (AC Coupled and DC coupled) (with <30 kW solar and <10 kW storage); and - (c) NEM Solar (<30 kW).

-8. It is reasonable to direct PG&E, SCE, and SDG&E to approach the template design with a goal that the template serves 80 percent or more of potential interconnection projects, and that those template designs be standardized across the utilities.

-9. It is reasonable to require PG&E, SCE, and SDG&E to each submit a Tier 2 Advice Letters, within 30 days upon the date of issuance of this decision that:

-- (a) Indicates when the informal consultation and technical meetings occurred; - (b) Lists who attended the meetings; - (c) Provides technical details specific to the single line diagrams, including the types of permitted devices, the processes for assessing the devices, and the device certification requirements; - (d) If any proposals were rejected, explains the reasoning for the rejection; - (e) Provides updates to interconnection agreement terms as well as any other Commission-approved forms in order to implement the requirements adopted, here; and - (f) Requests authorization of the single line diagrams and discusses any updates required to the interconnection portals, along with a timeline for when the updates will take place.

-10. It is reasonable to reduce delays arising from utility site inspections to support the deployment of resiliency projects where those site visits are not required for grid safety and reliability.

-11. It is reasonable to enhance transparency of utility technical standards for interconnection that may help developers design projects and minimize the need for field inspections.
+- 8. It is reasonable to direct PG&E, SCE, and SDG&E to approach the template design with a goal that the template serves 80 percent or more of potential interconnection projects, and that those template designs be consistent across the utilities. - 9.
+It is reasonable to require PG&E, SCE, and SDG&E to each submit a Tier 2 Advice Letters, within 30 days upon the date of issuance of this decision that: - (a) Indicates when the informal consultation and technical meetings occurred; - (b) Lists who attended the meetings and the degree to which there was consensus amongst stakeholders in the informal consultation as well as the technical meetings; - (c) Provides technical details specific to the single line diagrams, including the types of permitted devices (or information on the pre-approved equipment list), the processes for assessing the devices, and the device certification requirements; - (d) If any proposals were rejected, explains the reasoning for the rejection; - (e) Provides updates to interconnection agreement terms as well as any other Commission-approved forms in order to implement the requirements adopted, here; and - (f) Provides information on the single line diagrams and discusses any updates required to the interconnection portals, along with a timeline for when the updates will take place. - 10.
+It is reasonable to reduce delays arising from utility site inspections to support the deployment of resiliency projects where those site visits are not required for grid safety and reliability. - 11.
+It is reasonable to enhance transparency of utility technical standards for interconnection that may help developers design projects and minimize the need for field inspections.